wp-plugins/google-document-embedder/readme.txt

 * OpenType/TrueType Fonts (OTF, TTF)
 * XML Paper Specification (XPS)
 * Archive Files (ZIP/RAR)

-Similar to services like Scribd, Google Doc Embedder will allow you to embed these files directly into your page or post, not requiring the user to have Microsoft Word, Adobe Reader, PowerPoint, or other software installed to view the contents.
-Unlike Scribd, the files do not need to be uploaded to any service first - including Google Docs - but can exist anywhere publicly accessible on your site or the internet.

 Office XML (2007+) file formats are sometimes problematic with Google Viewer.
 Please test your documents, and when possible I recommend you use the Office 2003 equivalent formats instead.